-Then when we think about running costs, I would say that honours are even here.
-Yes, a canal boat needs a Canal and River Trust licence, a safety licence, engine maintenance and could cost you a fair bit on repairs (especially if you buy a dodgy old narrowboat with a paper thin hull).
-On the other hand, a caravan itself might not need a lot to run, but you will have to pay for the upkeep of a decent car to pull said caravan.
-And you can’t use red diesel in a car like you can in a canal boat!
+Then, when we think about running costs, I would say that the caravan option is slightly ahead here.
+The thing is, a canal boat needs a Canal and River Trust licence, a safety licence, engine maintenance and could cost you a fair bit on repairs (especially if you buy a dodgy old narrowboat with a paper thin hull).
+On the other hand, a caravan itself doesn’t need all of these different things to upkeep and run, but be aware that you will have to pay for the upkeep of a decent car to pull said caravan.

 When you budget it all out, I reckon the costs would be similar.
 Answers on a postcard if you disagree 🙂